Duroktar/YuleLog/README.md

     $ python setup.py install

-Example
+> Tested for Python v[2.7, 3.5] on Linux, Mac, and Windows.

 -------

+## Usage / Run Program

-Run directly from the command line (thanks to setup.py entry script)
+Run directly from the command line (for docker, pip, and/or manual builds)

     $ YuleLog

-Or as a python module
+If installed with pip or built manually you can also run it as a python module

     $ python -m yule_log

 Changes
 -------